posted on 2009-02-01 00:18:46

 Amazon's hardware as a service stuff just gets more and more interesting as the days go by.
 We're going to wake up one morning and this will have changed the world.

-There are some real shifts happening.
-There are different work styles emerging.
+different work styles emerging.
 We'll see what comes of it.

-I'm really excited that there is video of Steve Yegge talking online.
+there is video of Steve Yegge talking online.
 I can't believe I haven't looked for some before.
 He's so damn smart I'll listen to anything he says.
 It links to all the other OSCON 2007 content too which is great because I've been wondering why GUADEC, OSCON, and Ubuntu Live content is all over t3h int4rwebz.
 Conferences are good because of mindshare but please share your geniuses keynotes with me.
 Imitate TED.

 Keep working at those Online Desktop chestnuts.
 Even if it doesn't turn out to be the right problem, it sure will help our platform stand out.